chtenb/chtenb.github.io/blog/tpsv.md

 Improvements over TSV:

-- Allows comments
+- Supports comments
 - Easier to view in text editors without setting the tabwidth very high (which would make all columns as wide as the widest column)
-- Can be made compatible with markdown pipe tables
+- Can be made compatible with Markdown pipe tables
 - Multiline extension

-Improvements over markdown pipe tables:
+Improvements over Markdown pipe tables:

-- Less managing spaces for vertical alignment.
-Tabs are easier to space evenly (unless you have a tabwidth of 1).
+- Less need to manage spaces for vertical alignment.
+Tabs are easier to space evenly (unless you use a tab width of 1).
 - Cell contents are able to contain pipes and leading/trailing spaces.
 - Multiline extension